vmware/load-balancer-and-ingress-services-for-kubernetes/docs/values.md

 ### featureGates.EnableEndpointSlice

-Enable this flag to use EndpointSlice instead of Endpoints in AKO.
+Enable this flag to use EndpointSlices instead of Endpoints in AKO.
 This also supports graceful shutdown of servers.
 Enabled by default from AKO 1.13.1.